-In-depth study of the relationship between parents, teachers, and children in the education process, including communication skills necessary for parent-teacher conferences, increasing parent volunteer involvement, family lifestyles, leadership, and advocacy; intended for experienced teachers.
+In-depth study of the relationship between parents, teachers, and children in the education process, including communication skills necessary for parent-teacher conferences, increasing parent volunteer involvement, family lifestyles, families with special needs, leadership, and advocacy; intended for experienced teachers.
 (L)

-ECE 37-Mentor Teacher (2 units)
+ECE 37-Mentor Teacher (2 units) CSU

 Methods and principles of supervising student teachers in Early Childhood classrooms.
 Emphasis is on the role of experienced classroom teachers who function as Mentors to new teachers while simultaneously addressing the needs of children, parents, and other staff.
 Satisfies adult supervision requirement for State Department of Social Services.
-Prerequisite: Completion of a supervised student teaching component in ECE or Child Development or Children's Center Instructional Permit, or equivalent.
 (L)